scatcher125/Bioinformatics/Python/README.md

 }
 ```

-Note: `FractionInBed` and `EnrichmentOverBed` require Alfred to be run with a BED file (`-b` flag).
+`FractionInBed` and `EnrichmentOverBed` require the `-b` flag.
 If absent, they will be flagged as MISSING and contribute a WARN to the overall verdict.

 ## QC Thresholds